LLNL/RAJA/docs/sphinx/dev_guide/ci_tasks.rst

 commands and settings can remain as is for the most part.

-However, sometimes a particular pipeline will take longer to build and run than the default alloted time.
+However, sometimes a particular pipeline will take longer to build and run than the default allotted time.
 In this case, the default time can be adjusted in the build spec information in the associated ``<resource>-jobs.yml`` file discussed in the previous section.
 For example: